mcchrish/nnn.vim/README.md

 To open n³ as a file picker in vim/neovim, use the command `:NnnPicker` or the key-binding `<leader>n`.
 The command accepts an optional path to open e.g.
 `:NnnPicker path/to/somewhere`.

+To open n³ as a file-explorer use the command `:NnnExplorer`.
+The command accepts optional path similar to `:NnnPicker`.

 Run the plugin,
 [select file(s)](https://github.com/jarun/nnn/wiki/concepts#selection) and press